Black-and-white thinking leads to "either-or" conclusions.

 Contradictions or Directions?

-Then he introduces scarier information, like how the Zohar says that marrying a widow is placing oneself in danger similar to casting oneself to sail in the great ocean.
+Then he introduces scarier information, like how the Zohar says that marrying a widow is endangering oneself similarly to casting oneself to sail in the great ocean.

-And then he strongly recommends that avoid marrying a divorcee or widow, and only marry a woman who has never been with a man before.
+And then he strongly exhorts men to avoid marrying a divorcee or widow, and only marry a woman who has never been with a man before.

 And what about the words of the Pele Yoetz, insisting that at the end of the day, a man needs to marry whoever he can?